 The Adventure Capital Challenge encourages Chicago Booth alumni considering such a transition to explore a new personal passion or nurture a nascent professional interest.
-In its inaugural year, the Adventure Capital Challenge supported the following two projects:
+To date, the Adventure Capital Challenge has supported three projects:

 The Give Black Foundation: Create a centralized resource for people to find and vet Black charities.

 The Slow Furniture Project: Learn the "centuries-old skill of woodworking to become self-sufficient, empowered and more appreciative of the objects in our every-day life" and create an online resource to inspire others to do the same.

 Songwriter's Symphony: This project explores the creation of a business structure around an ever-evolving live show that marries a full symphony orchestra with performances by top country music original songwriters.

 You can watch project presentations and Q&A from a 2017 information session here.

 To enable your exploration, the Adventure Capital Challenge invites you to apply for a one-time grant of up to $15,000 to help you pursue a short-term, full- or part-time, “exploratory” project with a tangible outcome.

 Participants will scope their project and determine its duration, with 3 to 6 months as a recommended timeline.
 Selected participants will be matched with an alumni mentor and program officer to chart a path for their projects, set deliverables, and document the journey so it can be shared with the broader Booth community.